LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/bow.md

 To use the status textures, you need to add suffixes to your model filename or texture.

 If you plan to use textures (png) you had to set `generate: true`.\
-If you plan to use models (json) you have to set `generate: false`, as you already have the models.&#x20;
+If you plan to use models (json) you have to set `generate: false`, as you already have the models.

 ## Suffixes for items